bakpakin/Fennel/README.md

 # Fnl

 Fnl is a lisp that compiles to Lua.
-It aims to be easy to use, expressive, and have almost zero overhead compared to handwritten Lua.
+It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.
 It's currently a single file Lua library that can be dragged into any Lua project.

+The documentation is currently sparse, but I don't want to commit too many features to documentation that haven't been fully defined.
+Current and projected features inlclude:

+* Full Lua compatibility - You can use any function from Lua
+* Zero overhead - Compiled code should be fast, standalone, and just as or more efficient than hand-written Lua.
+* Compile time only macros - Macros exist only at compile time and are not output in the final Lua compilation.
+In fact, macros are just a special case of special forms.
+* Ability to write custom special forms - Special forms are s-expressions that, when evaulated, directly output Lua code.
+This feature may be removed, in preference for macros.

+Eventually, I also hope to add optional source maps, aither embedded in the comments of the generated code, or in separate files.
+A standard library also needs to be made.

 ## Lua API